anhtrangchip/robot_lunarlanded/README.md

 	Number of training sessions (updates) in total = 3000 Critic model / Actor model: Neural network with 1 hidden layer having 128 nodes.

-Model is trained in a2c_tf2.py and tested in test_weight.py (still incomplete for several testing) Video demo for testing 1-play:
+Model is trained by a2c_tf2.py and tested by test_weight.py

 We develop our code base from this: https://github.com/nric/A2C_TF2.0_Keras_LunarLander?fbclid=IwAR381pMtQAlKqIPKIkEHal0F86jUZYZl_J1jTnGWWGMZdlXlGSj7K48II20